secretstartups/handbook/finance/expenses/index.html.md

     - Click on the report name in the body of the email
     - Review each expense for the correct amount of the receipt and the report
     - Check for customers or project name if applicable under Tag
-    - We required a receipt for any expense greater than $75 or a $5 cash USD or equivalent to local currency purchase (except for Billable policy)
+    - We required a receipt for any expense greater than $75
     - Select [Approve and Forward] option and Expensify pre-populated the email address.
 Note, Expensify is updating their coding to address a small glitch in this field.
 If it is empty, please send it to **Montpac** ([gitlab-expensify-mp@montpac.com](mailto:gitlab-expensify-mp@montpac.com))
     - **Important** - please do not use [Final Approval] because Expensify will not send the email notification for payment approval and it will delay the reimbursement process
     - Manager can delegate the approval process during PTO: